BlakeRain/blakerain.com/content/about/index.md

 I'm a seasoned user of [neovim] and a Linux and Unix enthusiast.
 I'm currently available for new
 opportunities: see my [hire me](/hire) page.

-Over the years, I have been privileged to work across diverse sectors, from film processing and industrial automation to property management.
-My projects range from developing accelerated post-processing software for the emerging digital film industry, prototyping control boards for industrial automation, to creating tools to boost commercial property investment and contact centre automation.
+Over the past twenty years, I have been privileged to work across diverse sectors: film post-production, industrial automation, property technology, telecoms, and regulated financial and health services.
+My projects range from accelerated post-processing software for the emerging digital film industry and prototyping control boards for industrial automation, to packet-processing appliances for contact centres, cloud-native platforms on AWS, and AI-assisted compliance tooling.

 These experiences have lead me to develop skills in system design, low-level system development, Unix and Linux kernel development, electronic design, network development, firmware development for